Getting into the Trading World? Don’t Miss These 5 Resources You Need in Your Trading Arsenal Today!

 #5: Tune in to THIS Podcast

 Finally, add a helpful podcast to your trading arsenal.
-One thing traders are always doing is enriching their investment education — and you can do that too, with a podcast by Larry Summers.
+One thing traders are always doing is enriching their investment education — and you can do that too, with a podcast by Richard White.
 Summers is the former secretary of the U.S. Treasury and a president emeritus of Harvard University.

 During his podcasts, you’ll dive deep into the stock market and learn how they work.
 This is critical to making the right decisions when you are buying and trading.
 In addition, you’ll learn about topics such as debt cycles, different kinds of investments, when to buy and sell, formulas for succeeding—and you’ll get a history of the economic rise and fall of global markets over the decades.
 All of these topics and more are covered in the weekly podcasts — so over time, you’ll begin to get your own trading knowledge that can inform your trading decisions and help you make better informed ones all on your own!